 Discover the Museum of Gloucester

-Families can find a skull and discover some amazing artefacts from thousands of years ago at the Museum of Gloucester, or take a trip back in time and go on the prowl with Reggie the Raptor – and all with free entry.
+Families can find a skull and discover some amazing artefacts from thousands of years ago at the Museum of Gloucester, or take a trip back in time and join auxiliary Roman soldier Lucius for a fascinating visit underground.